Libberator/Libberator.github.io/_posts/2023-07-04-quaternions.md

 Consider an object initially facing East.
 "Facing East" represents its current orientation.
 To make the object face East again after a change in orientation, we need to apply a rotation.
 On the other hand, if we simply say "turn 90° about the Y axis", we directly specify the rotation without explicitly mentioning the resulting orientation.
 English is hard; hopefully this helps.
 </details><br>

-When you see or hear "multiplying" (in the context of quaternions), it's easier to think of "applying" instead (not in the sense of "setting" but rather "modifying by").
-A quaternion times a vector means you're *applying* the rotation *to* the vector.
+When you see or hear "multiplying" (in the context of quaternions), it's easier to instead think of "applying" - not in the sense of "setting" but rather "modifying by".
+Multiplying a quaternion with a vector means you're **applying** the rotation *to* the vector.
 If you've ever heard someone say *"multiplying quaternions together is like adding them"*, **unlearn that**.
 We don't "add" quaternions in the traditional sense.
 Instead, one rotation gets *applied* to the other.
 It's better in the long-run to think about them properly rather than lazily.

 Also worth mentioning...
 - I will be using Unity's coordinate system (X = right, Y = up, Z = forward), which is a Left-Handed coordinate system (i.e. satisfies Left-Hand Rule).
 If you don't know what that means, look it up.
 In short: positive angles are CCW rotations when looking in the same direction of the axis you're rotating about.